sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 1. The cable diagnostic support has to be managed using the SONiC management infrastructure.
 2. The cable diagnostic is port specific, and the test result should not persist across reboot.
+3. The cable diagnostic may cause disruption of traffic, the CLI should provide a prompt confirmation.
-3. In the case of Copper SFP transceivers, the diagnostic result should be cleared upon module removal.
+4. In the case of Copper SFP transceivers, the diagnostic result should be cleared upon module removal.

 # 2 Functionality